UIC-InDeXLab/FairEMRepro/README.md

-# Fair Entity Matching (Availability and Reproducability for VLDB 2024)
+# Fair Entity Matching (Availability and Reproducibility for VLDB 2024)

 ## A fairness suite for auditing Entity Matching approaches
 Companion repository for reproducing the results of the paper "Through the Fairness Lens: Experimental Analysis and Evaluation of Entity Matching".